 What are loneliness and social isolation?

 Loneliness is a mismatch between the relationships we have and those we want.
 It is our internal trigger, letting us know it’s time to seek company, just as hunger lets us know it’s time to eat.
 Loneliness is a sign that something needs to change.
 Social isolation, however, is often where there is no choice but to be alone.
-Some people seek solitude, but few choose to be lonely or isolated, primarily because it isn’t good for us.
+Some people seek solitude, but few choose to be lonely, primarily because it isn’t good for us.

 Lonely people are often excluded from the opportunities many of us take for granted.
 They may find their self-worth, confidence and trust reduce, which can limit their access to new opportunities and to meeting new and different people in ordinary everyday situations.
 And yet it is from these that we develop new relationships, experiences, insights, interests, hobbies and hopefully new friendships.